python/cpython/Doc/howto/pyporting.rst

 The Short Explanation
 =====================

-To achieve Python 2/3 compatibility in a single code-base, the basic steps
+To achieve Python 2/3 compatibility in a single code base, the basic steps
 are:

 #.
 Only worry about supporting Python 2.7